Bridging the Gap to Real-World Object-Centric Learning: Experiments

-As it can be hard to gauge how well object-centric methods perform on new datasets solely from metrics, we add one trivial baseline: dividing the image into a set of regular block masks.
-This \emph{block pattern} (see \fig{app:fig:block_patterns}) thus shows the performance of a method that only follows a geometric strategy to group the data, completely ignoring the semantic aspects of the image.
+\looseness-1 As it can be hard to gauge how well object-centric methods perform on new datasets solely from metrics, we add one trivial baseline: dividing the image into a set of regular blocks.
+These \emph{block masks} (see \fig{app:fig:block_patterns}) thus show the performance of a method that only follows a geometric strategy to group the data, completely ignoring the semantic aspects of the image.
 Familiar to practitioners, this is a common failure mode of object-centric methods, particularly of Slot Attention.
+Last, we apply the \emph{K-Means algorithm} on the DINO features and use the resulting clustering to generate spatial masks.
+This baseline shows to which extent objects are already trivially extractable from self-supervised features.

-\textbf{Results on Synthetic Datasets (\tab{tab:results-object-discovery-synthetic} and \fig{fig:results-object-discovery-synthetic})\quad} Both Slot Attention and SLATE struggle on the challenging MOVi datasets.
-Our model achieves good performance on both MOVI-C and MOVi-E. Visually, the quality is on par with what more involved methods using temporal information and weak supervision~\citep{elsayed2022savi++,Singh2022STEVE} reported.
+\textbf{Results on Synthetic Datasets (\fig{fig:results-object-discovery-synthetic} and \fig{fig:results-object-discovery-synthetic-quant})\quad} Both Slot Attention and SLATE struggle on the challenging MOVi datasets, performing similar to the naive block masks and worse than the K-Means baselines.
+Our model achieves good performance on both MOVI-C and MOVi-E. In \app{app:subsec:comparison-video-methods}, we also find that our method compares favorably to video methods that can use temporal information and/or weak supervision~\citep{elsayed2022savi++,Singh2022STEVE}

-\textbf{Results on Real-World Datasets (\tab{tab:results-object-discovery-real} and \fig{fig:results-object-discovery-real})\quad} As expected, Slot Attention and SLATE can not handle the increased complexity of real-world data and degrade to non-semantic grouping patterns.
-In contrast, our method captures a variety of objects of different size, appearance and shape.
-To the best of our knowledge, we are the first to show a successful version of an object-centric model on unconstrained real-world image data in the fully unsupervised setting.
-In fact, even more restricted real-world datasets such as for autonomous driving have so far only been tackled using additional supervision signals~\citep{elsayed2022savi++}.
+\textbf{Results on Real-World Datasets (\fig{fig:results-object-discovery-real} and \fig{fig:results-object-discovery-real-quant})\quad} As expected, Slot Attention can not handle the increased complexity of real-world data and degrades to non-semantic grouping patterns.
+For SLATE, semantic grouping begins to emerge (\eg of backgrounds), but not consistently; it still performs worse than the K-Means baseline.
+Note that it was necessary to early-stop SLATE's training as performance would degrade to Slot Attention's level with more training.
+In contrast, \dinosaur captures a variety of objects of different size, appearance and shape.
+To the best of our knowledge, we are the first to show a successful version of an object-centric model on unconstrained real-world images in the fully unsupervised setting.
 Our result represents a significant step-up in complexity of what object-centric methods can handle.
+Note that the examples in \fig{fig:results-object-discovery-real} show mostly semantic rather than instance grouping emerging: this is a by-product of using the Transformer decoder.
+In contrast, the MLP decoder is biased towards instance grouping, an effect which we analyze in \sec{subsec:analysis}.